 Respecting Human Rights

-In addition, we continue to hold human rights training for all Nomura people, including members of the Board of Directors, to create greater awareness about human rights issues and make everyone aware of our consultation contacts for these matters.
+In addition, we continue to hold human rights training for all Nomura people, including the Board of Directors, to foster greater awareness of human rights issues.

-All types of consultation contacts are available both within and outside the Company through our Sexual Harassment/Power Harassment Hotline to help prevent all types of harassment in the workplace.
-In addition, the Human Rights Awareness Office provides similar advisory functions for other human rights issues
+Our Harassment Hotline helps prevent all forms of bullying and harassment in the workplace, and the Human Rights Awareness Office provides advisory functions for other human rights issues.

-In April 2006, we revised our existing guidelines on HIV-infected employees first established in 1994, creating the Basic Policy Concerning HIV-infected Employees.
+In 1994, Nomura created the Basic Policy Concerning HIV-infected Employees.
 This policy clearly stipulates that the Nomura Group will eliminate discrimination and prejudice and work harder to safeguard the human rights of HIV-infected employees.

 Basic Policy Concerning HIV-infected Employees in Japan